lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

 where:

-* owner: is the public address of the program.
+* owner: the public address of the program, as found in the `development.address` of the build/program.json file.
-* gates: are the gates that the record has.
+* gates: the gates that the record has.
 * other parameters: depending on the program itself (in this example, we used the parameter _amount_ with the value 50).

-Let's run the `transfer_amount` function:
+Let's run the `transfer_amount` function (if you are following along, remember to use the address found in the program.json for the owner field):

 ``` bash
 aleo clean && aleo run transfer_amount "{
 owner: aleo1x5nz5u4j50w482t5xtqc3jdwly9s8saaxlgjz0wvmuzmxv2l5q9qmypx09.private,